 Brightly coloured African menswear by Kitenge Store, handmade in Tanzania

-If you weren’t able to make it to this year’s event then don’t worry as you can buy from our African Boutique online.
+If you weren’t able to make it to this year’s event then don’t worry as you can buy our African wax print clothing and ankara fabric from our African Boutique online.

 In addition to the stalls, there was also an African fashion show, something we were privileged to be part of in 2015: